rayhanrashed/umich-sociocomp.github.io/_blogs/codemonkeys.md

           <img src="/imgs/blog/codemonkeys/selection_sm.png" alt="The selection state machine."  style="margin-top: 4px; width: 50%; height: auto;">
         </center>

         <p>Finally, we select among the candidate solutions.
 We combine two approaches: using the model-generated tests to vote on solutions, and running a dedicated selection state machine that can write additional tests to differentiate between top candidates.
-Similar to the editing and testing state machines, this state machine can iterate based on execution feedback.</p>
+Similar to the editing and testing state machines, this state machine can refine its tests based on execution feedback.</p>
     </section>

 <section id="results">